HackMelbourne/Decoded-3/w4/README.md

                           description= f'Poll will end in {time} seconds :alarm_clock:.
 There are {len(options)} options:')
     ```
 ### ✅ Task: Use emoji module to convert strings to emojis and add fields and footer
   * To generate a list of 3 emojis: 1️⃣, 2️⃣, 3️⃣ , we need to generate a list of string and convert them to emojis
     ```
     tmp = [':one:', ':two:', ':three:']
     emojis = [emoji.emojize(e, use_aliases=True) for e in tmp]
     ```
+  * Because 1️⃣, 2️⃣, 3️⃣ are recent emojis added to the emoji package.
+The old ones are usually faces: 😊, ☺️, etc .
+Hence DO NOT FORGET         `use_aliases=True` to convert strings to the package.
+  * Next, we want to add